Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 RF Connections:

-- Antenna 1-4: Connect coax center conductors to relay COM terminals
+• Antenna 1–4: Connect each coax center conductor to a relay COM terminal

-- Common Output: Connect all relay NO (Normally Open) terminals together, then to transceiver SO-239 center conductor
+• Common Output: Tie all relay NO (Normally Open) terminals together and connect that junction to the transceiver SO-239 center pin

 Power Supply Notes